 In 2020, JC Hines & Associates LLC collaborated with project design team members Ayres Associates and Strand Associates, Inc.® to design six retaining walls on this shared-use path project for the City of Madison, WI and the Wisconsin DOT.
 15,000 square feet of Redi-Rock retaining wall blocks from Brown Precast were needed to complete this transformative project in one of Madison’s busiest areas.

-In the fall of 2017, Redi-Rock K.I.T. was approached by Filcon Construction and Land Design & Development to help with design and construction of a significant retaining wall structure that would support an access road to new home sites in the Fincastle Farm development in Louisville, Kentucky.
+In the fall of 2017, Filcon Construction LLC and Land Design & Development Inc. approached Redi-Rock K.I.T. to help design and construct a major retaining wall to support an access road to a new housing development in Fincastle Farm subdivision along Harrods Creek.

-The Grove, Phase 10 – Williamson County, Tennessee
+The Grove, Phase 10 – Williamson County, TN

 In 2019, The Grove – one of Nashville’s premier private communities – planned to begin construction on a phase of retaining walls that would overlook Williamson County from its hilltop.
 With a grade exceeding 100 feet, the site plan required a series of ten critical retaining walls that complimented the aesthetic of the new residential development.
 Redi-Rock was chosen as the modular block solution for its natural stone appearance, structural integrity, and efficient installation capabilities.

-In the fall of 2016, JC Hines and Associates was honored to be selected to join the design team of Watermark Residential as they finalized site design for a new project in Chesterfield, Missouri.
-One of the nation’s top multifamily builders, Watermark had begun planning the 345-unit upscale apartment community when they recognized that the site plans for the Chesterfield project would require a number of critical retaining wall structures.
-The retaining walls would not only need to meet the complex geotechnical and structural needs of the project, but also the inspiring aesthetics that are a signature aspect of Watermark Residential communities.
+In the fall of 2016, JC Hines and Associates was selected to join the design team of Watermark Residential as they finalized site design for a major new project in Chesterfield, MO.
+One of the nation’s top multifamily builders, Watermark had already begun planning the sprawling apartment community when they recognized that the site plans for the project would require a dozen critical retaining wall structures.

-In the fall of 2015, plans were prepared for a new Dollar General Store on Mississippi Hwy 51 South in Hernando, Mississippi.
-The site plan for the new store called for a retaining wall with a 4-foot maximum exposed height of 211 feet along the north property line.
-Although not exceptional in height, the retaining wall would need to be constructed within 5 feet of the property line with no construction easement on the neighboring property.
+In the fall of 2015, plans were prepared for a new Dollar General store off Hwy 51 S in Hernando.
+The site plan for the store called for a retaining wall with a 4-foot maximum exposed height along the property line.
+The retaining wall would need to be constructed within five feet of the property line with no construction easement on the neighboring property.

 The developer for this residential subdivision property needed a retaining wall to support a cut excavation at the rear of the project site.
 The proposed wall would be 9 feet tall and be located only 5 feet from the property line.
 MMC Materials, Inc., manufacturers of the Redi-Rock retaining wall system in Jackson, Mississippi, called on JC Hines and Associates to see if Redi-Rock would work for this site.

-In the summer of 2016, The Grayson County Public Library (GCPL) had finally settled on a new location in Leitchfield, Kentucky.
+In the summer of 2016, the Grayson County Public Library had finally settled on a new location in Leitchfield, KY.
 After moving several times since opening in 1980, the new building on Carroll Gibson Boulevard would become the library’s new home.
-Site plans were drawn and the building design was completed.
-However, the site plan would require a retaining wall to retain the hillside adjacent to the new building foundation.
-The excavation required for a conventional segmental retaining wall with geogrid reinforcement would require the removal of most of the hillside at substantial cost.
-So, the general contractor for the building construction reached out to Redi-Rock of K.I.T. for possible solutions.
+Site plans were drawn and the building design was completed, but the site plan required a retaining wall to tame the hillside adjacent to the new building foundation.
+The excavation necessary for a conventional segmental retaining wall with geogrid reinforcement would demand the removal of most of the hillside at substantial cost.
+So, the general contractor for the building construction reached out to Redi-Rock K.I.T. for possible solutions.

 In March of 2017, CR Properties, LLC began construction on a mixed-use development in the midtown district of downtown Hattiesburg.
 Located at 31st Avenue, directly across Hardy Street from The University of Southern Mississippi, The District at Midtown will be a living, shopping and dining mixed-use development.
 The first phase of the development will include a 100-room Hotel Indigo and 46,000 square feet of mixed-use space that will include seven (7) restaurants, retail space and fourteen (14) apartments on the east and west sides of 31st Avenue.
 Phase 2 will include the construction of a 10,000-square foot building that will include retail space as well as luxury apartments.